0chain/zboxcli/README.md

 It will sync your localpath with the remote and do all the required CRUD operations.

 ## Get differences
-`get-diff` returns teh differences between local files and the files stored with the allocation.
+`get-diff` returns the differences between local files, and the files stored with the allocation.

 | Parameter   | Required | Description                                   | default | Valid values |